-Woman Finds Lost Diamond Ring On A Garden Carrot, So Good Luck Does Exist
+Woman Finds Lost Diamond Ring On A Garden Carrot 13 Years Later, So That's Lucky

 Doesn't it suck when you lose something as precious as a meaningful piece of jewelry?
 In what seems like a real life version of the nursery rhyme Mary, Mary, Quite Contrary, a woman named Mary found her lost diamond ring on a garden carrot.
 The 84-year-old from Alberta, Canada misplaced her diamond ring while gardening in 2004, and her daughter-in-law found it while pulling carrots from the garden in 2017.
 Not kidding.